1. doctest

 def func_test(func):

-6. there’s a simple code to test your func_test below
+module - there’s a simple code to test your

 ### useful example of doctest usage